Eating in Spain: Sustenance for the SoulBy Rick Steves

 To complement all that ham, 700 years of no-pork Muslim rule left its mark on the Spanish cuisine.
 The Moors, who were great horticulturists, introduced new herbs and spices.
 The Moorish legacy is well represented by one of Spain's best-known dishes, paella, combining the traditional Middle Eastern flavor of saffron with rice and seafood, sausage, and chicken for a recipe that is quintessentially Spanish.

 Every region of Spain has specialties worth savoring.
 La Mancha is known not just for its jamón but for pisto, a ratatouille-like dish commonly served with quail eggs.
 In Catalunya, there's fideuà, a thin, flavor-infused noodle served with seafood, and arròs negre, black rice cooked in squid ink.
 Along the North Atlantic, Asturias combines seafood with hearty mountain grub, including giant white faba beans and the powerful Roquefort-like cabrales cheese.
 Green, rainy Galicia in the northwest is known for octopus, chopped up and served dusted with paprika.
 The region's deep-fried green peppers de Padrón are tasty and tricky, offering a kind of Russian roulette — about one in ten is spicy hot.

 Arguably the culinary capital of Spain is San Sebastián, in Basque Country, with inviting tapas bars (they're called pintxos here) that display a stunning array of help-yourself goodies.
 Top dishes include spider crab, tasty anchovies, and seafood stew.
 Just grab what you like from the platters at the bar; when it's time to settle up, the server will count the toothpicks on your plate.

 Many visitors find the Spanish eating schedule frustrating.
-Lunch, the largest meal of the day, is eaten between about 2 and 4 p.m.
-Many Spaniards have a bocadillo (baguette sandwich) around 11 a.m. to bridge the gap between their coffee-and-roll breakfast and late lunch (hence the popularity of fast-food sandwich chains such as Pans & Company).
+Lunch, the largest meal of the day, is eaten around 3 p.m.
+Many Spaniards have a bocadillo (baguette sandwich) around 11 a.m. to bridge the gap between their coffee-and-roll breakfast and late lunch.
 Because most Spaniards work until 7:30 p.m., a light supper at 9 or 10 p.m. is typical.
 Generally no self-respecting casa de comidas ("house of eating" — when you see this, you can bet it's a good, traditional eatery) serves lunches and dinners at American hours.